mgoblin/STC15lib/README.md

 * add master clock output to pin P5.4 or P1.6 with dividers 1, 2, 4
 * get mode functions for timer0 and timer2
 * get clock divider functions for timer0 and timer2
-* timer0 mode0/12T and mode0/1T implementation with sync and interrupt (async) support
+* timer0 mode0/12T and mode0/1T implementation with sync and interrupt (async) support.
+No GATE and INT0 support for timer0 running, only TR0 used for start and stop timer .
+No P3.5 output.
-* timer2 mode0/12T and mode0/1T implementation with interrupt (async) support
+* timer2 mode0/12T and mode0/1T implementation with interrupt (async) support.
+No P3.0 output.